KStrange89/web-scraping-challenge/README.md

-# web-scraping-challenge
+# Mars

-In this challenge, I use my mad Jupyter Notebook skills to scrape data about Mars from numerous websites.
+Using Python in Jupyter Notebook I scraped photographs, statistics, and news articles from [NASA Mars News Site](https://mars.nasa.gov/news/), [Jet Propulsion Laboratory](https://data-class-jpl-space.s3.amazonaws.com/JPL_Space/index.html), [Space Facts](https://space-facts.com/mars/), and [Astropedia](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars).
 I then compiled this data into a MongoDB database and used the database to create a webpage.
-This webpage is interactive in that there is a button.
-When the button is pushed, the webpages are scraped from again and the most up-to-date information is loaded to the page.
+On this webpage, when the button is pushed, the webpages are scraped from again and the most up-to-date information is loaded to the page.

-The data taken from various websites includes photographs, statistics, and news articles.